ltrzesniewski/LocalsInit.Fody/README.md

 This is an add-in for [Fody](https://github.com/Fody/Fody) which lets you control the value of the `localsinit` flag on methods.

+There is a [compiler feature proposal](https://github.com/dotnet/csharplang/blob/master/proposals/skip-localsinit.md) with the same goal.
+It will replace this weaver if it ever ships.

 This is a work in progress.